A Note About Our Timeline

 The Not Invisible Act of 2020 (Pub.
 L. 116-166) established a federal commission mandating DOJ coordination on violent crime and trafficking cases where systemic investigative failures by local agencies are present — reflecting Congressional recognition that federal intervention is warranted precisely when local response is inadequate.

 Additionally, under 34 U.S.C. § 41307, federal agencies are directed to coordinate responses in missing persons cases where multi-jurisdictional trafficking indicators exist.
-The 25-month investigative gap in this case, spanning two police departments and involving documented cross-state trafficking network connections, demands exactly that federal coordination.
+The 26-month investigative gap in this case, spanning two police departments and involving documented cross-state trafficking network connections, demands exactly that federal coordination.

 AIDBIPOC formally invokes these frameworks as grounds for the Bureau’s independent authority to act without waiting for a local referral.

-Formal Demands — FBI Dallas Field Office
+Formal Requests — FBI Dallas Field Office

 🔊 AIDBIPOC Formally Requests the Following: